Jo Bailey Wells: Ordained ministry

 Wells was ordained in the Church of England as a deacon in 1995 and as a priest in 1996.
 From 1995 to 2001, she was part of the ministry team of Clare College, Cambridge: she served as chaplain from 1995 to 1998 and as dean from 1998 to 2001.
 Having been ordained into a chaplaincy post, she missed out on the usual curacy training post.

 From 1997 to 2001, Wells was Director of Studies in theology at Clare College, Cambridge and an affiliated lecturer in the Faculty of Divinity, University of Cambridge.
 From 2001 to 2005, she was a lecturer in Old Testament and Biblical theology at Ridley Hall, Cambridge, an Anglican theological college.
 She also served as the college's pastoral tutor.
 From 2005 to 2012, she was an associate professor of Bible and Ministry at Duke Divinity School and director of its Anglican Episcopal House of Studies.

 In February 2013, Wells was named as the next chaplain to the Archbishop of Canterbury.
 Her first duty as chaplain was to carry the primatial cross at the enthronement of the new Archbishop of Canterbury, Justin Welby, at Canterbury Cathedral on 21 March 2013.
 She had known Welby when they were both students at Durham.
-She was also made an Canon Theologian of Liverpool Cathedral in 2015.
+She was also made a Canon Theologian of Liverpool Cathedral in 2015.

 Episcopal ministry

 On 24 March 2016, Wells was announced as the next Bishop of Dorking, a suffragan bishopric in the Diocese of Guildford.
 She was consecrated a bishop on 29 June 2016 by Justin Welby, the Archbishop of Canterbury, during a service at Canterbury Cathedral.

 On 17 October 2022, it was announced that Wells would be leaving Guildford to become the Bishop for Episcopal Ministry in the Anglican Communion; she took up the post in January 2023 and is based in the Anglican Communion Office.
 According to Bishop Anthony Poggo, Secretary General of the Anglican Communion, this new role was designed to "foster a collaborative, engaged, enriched fellowship among the bishops of the Anglican Communion, inspiring ever greater companionship, learning and interchange between provinces."
+On February 5, 2024, she was one of two women to meet with Pope Francis and his Council of Cardinal Advisors, and spoke with them about her experience as an ordained woman and about the Anglican Church's journey to the ordination of women.

 Personal life

 In 1994, Bailey married Sam Wells, a Church of England priest.
-They have two children; a son and a daughter.
+They have two children: a son and a daughter.